grimmelm/ctech404/ctech401/module_4/e7_program_nested_ifs/exercise_specs.md

 F =< 60<br>

 <em>Sample output:</em><br>
-"You received an A!"
+You received an A!

-If the student scored 100%, output the additional message "Perfect Score!"
+If the student scored 100%, output the additional message 'Perfect Score!'

 ## Any Unique Requirements or Notes?